yalansu/memdocs.tr-tr/memdocs/intune/fundamentals/supported-devices-browsers.md

 <!--  ### Exchange ActiveSync management

 You can manage [Exchange ActiveSync devices](../enrollment/device-enrollment.md#mobile-device-management-with-exchange-activesync-and-intune) from the Intune console.
 This option provides a limited set of management capabilities when compared to the other methods.
-See [Capabilities of built-in Mobile Device Management in Office 365](https://support.office.com/article/Capabilities-of-built-in-Mobile-Device-Management-for-Office-365-a1da44e5-7475-4992-be91-9ccec25905b0) for a list of supported devices.  -->
+See [Capabilities of built-in Mobile Device Management in Microsoft 365](https://support.office.com/article/Capabilities-of-built-in-Mobile-Device-Management-for-Office-365-a1da44e5-7475-4992-be91-9ccec25905b0) for a list of supported devices.  -->

 ## <a name="intune-supported-web-browsers"></a>Intune desteklenen web tarayıcıları